bioconda/bioconda-recipes/docs/source/index.rst

-After installing conda you will need to add the bioconda channel as well as the other channels bioconda depends on. **It is important to add them in this order** so that the priority is set correctly (that is, bioconda is highest priority).
+After installing conda you will need to add the bioconda channel as well as the other channels bioconda depends on. **It is important to add them in this order** so that the priority is set correctly (that is, conda-forge is highest priority).

 The `conda-forge` channel contains many general-purpose packages not already